 Chinese OEM’s are targeting the electric vehicle segment due to their experience with electric vehicle technology.
 The available product portfolio and consumer purchase behavior will depend on the product and it will change based on the electric car.
 In the year 2008, the segment share of an electric car was a mere 0.02% and it touched to only 0.4% in the year 2019.

 The Indian car market size is more than 3.2 million and it is mainly dominated by small and sedan car segments where the price range of the cars is between three to ten lakhs depending totally on the product.
 The Indian per capita car is at a ratio of .02(20:1000).

-On the basis of the product, the Indian electric car market has been classified into different segments such as the hatchback, sedan, SUV, MUV, van, sports car segment, luxury, mini, micro, and others models.
-Majority of the passenger cars which are sold in India belong to the small or mid-size segment.
+On the basis of the product, the Indian electric car market has been classified into different segments such as hatchback, sedan, SUV, MUV, van, sports car segment, luxury, mini, micro, and other models.
+The majority of the passenger cars which are sold in India belong to the small or mid-size segment.

 The electric car is just not a product or mobility solution.
 It is considered as the combination of technology, social responsibility, style, and experience.

 Depending on the technology, the Indian electric car market has been categorized into battery electric vehicle (BEV), Plug-in hybrid electric vehicle (PHEV), and hybrid electric vehicle (HEV) which is again divided into mild and strong hybrid models.

 Out of the three categories (battery electric vehicle (BEV), Plug-in hybrid electric vehicle (PHEV), and hybrid electric vehicle (HEV), the BEV category dominated the market during the historical years and is expected to continue doing so in the coming years.
 Much of this domination in the market can be attributed to the highest subsidies offered by the Indian government on the purchase of battery electric vehicles as compared to PHVE and HEV models.